 A house in the Oadby Student Village will remain open during the Christmas and Easter vacations for use by catered students who wish to stay over vacation.
 Therefore it is likely that you will have to move into a temporary room if you wish to stay during the vacation period.
 No food is provided during vacations.

 Information regarding where and how to apply for vacation accommodation will be published during the last few weeks of term prior to each vacation period.
-You should contact your Hall Manager or Receptionist for details.
+You should contact your Site Reception for details.

 Fire regulations allow for a maximum of two people to use a single study bedroom for an overnight stay.
 During the Residence Period residents are permitted to have a visitor to stay for a maximum period of 24 hours between Monday and Friday, or two such consecutive periods over a weekend.
 We will not allow more than six such visits within any two month period.